 Due to the way our service is structured, Umbrella's DNS services can't protect against DDoS attacks that target authoritative DNS servers or Web servers from the outside.

-For attacks such as those, we recommend a service that provides or manages a web application firewall and authoritative DNS.
+For attacks such, we recommend a service that provides or manages a web application firewall and authoritative DNS.
 An example of such a complementary service is CloudFlare.